tranhelen/tranhelen/_posts/2017-01-23-assessingimpact.md

 ## Adjustments

 This is how the document lives right now.
 It's a changing document; altered as we learn what works and what doesn't work for our Designers and the company.
-I want to stress that this is the *general* framework, and we allow for unique interpretations of certain things... we're not building a team of robots.
+I want to stress that this is a *general* baseline and we allow for unique interpretations of certain things... we're not building a team of robots.
 Or, at least, I'm not.

-One thing we still think about often is that this framework implies that we expect all Designers to become leads but we stress that this isn't the expectation.
+One thing we still think about often is that this framework implies that we expect all Designers to become leads but we stress internally that this isn't the expectation.
 We are still having difficulty understanding internal/external acknowledgment of ICs who don't decide to go into management.

 If you're scaling a Design team, I'd love to hear what you're doing.<a id="anchor-1" href="#note-1" class="fieldnotes-anchor">[1]</a>